-Anyone who’s read the book The Cray Valley Years, written by the society’s president Bob Treacher, will know that the history of Cray Valley Radio Society is rich and varied.
+Anyone who’s read the book The Cray Valley Years, written by the society’s president Bob Treacher, will know that the history of Cray Valley Radio Society from its inception in 1946 is rich and varied.

 Bob has made no secret of the fact that a considerable amount of source material for his book from 1962 onwards was from old copies of the club’s newsletter, QUA.
 Of course, in the days before QUA was sent to members digitally starting from the turn of the century, it was a published in hardcopy.
 In the early days QUA was on foolscap paper, and copies were made from a Gestetner duplicator and posted to members.